Part Two: The Traditions

 The organizations preserve what makes Sufi food practice distinctive: the emphasis on spiritual state during preparation (cooking while in zikr), the use of fasting to cultivate presence, and the principle that feeding others is feeding God.
 Whether Universal Sufism at the Abode, Islamic tradition at Zaytuna, or Turkish dervish practice with Nur Ashki Jerrahi, the teaching remains: the kitchen is path, hunger is doorway, and the empty stomach contains hidden sweetness.

 You do not need to be Muslim or Sufi to practice what these communities teach.
-You can cook while in meditative state.
+Cooking can begin while in meditative state.
 You can fast periodically to reset relationship with hunger.
 You can feed others as spiritual service.
+Practice opens sacred presence.
 You can break fast at sunset and taste what gratitude feels like in the body.
-The sweetness Rumi wrote about is not metaphor.
+The sweetness Rumi wrote about is real.
 It is what arrives when hunger makes space and food fills it with presence.

 Enter the kitchen.
 Enter the transformation.
 Enter the hidden sweetness.